liaochungyid/RestaurantList/README.md

 * User can see all restaurants lists on home page.
 * User can see more information by clicking the restaurant card.
 * User can search name and category of restaurants.
+* User can create a new restaurant on the list.
+* User can update(edit) a restaurant.
+* User can delete a restaurant on list.

 ## Environment Setup